Miro0o/Docs-Notes/CS/🔑 CS Core/🧬 Computer System/Operating System & OS Kernel (Theory Part)/🦺 Operating System Basics/📌 Operating System Overview.md

 ### 🧠 Abstractions Provided by an Operating System (From User Perspective)
 > The operating system has two primary purposes: (1) to protect the hardware from misuse by runaway applications and (2) to provide applications with simple and uniform mechanisms for manipulating complicated and often wildly different low-level hardware devices.
 (CSAPP)

-The operating system achieves both goals via the fundamental abstractions shown in Figure 1.11: processes, virtual memory, and files.
+The operating system achieves both goals via the fundamental abstractions shown in figure below: processes, virtual memory, and files.
 As this figure suggests
 - files are abstractions for I/O devices,
 - virtual memory is an abstraction for both the main memory and disk I/O devices, and
 - processes are abstractions for the processor, main memory, and I/O devices.